pivotal/docs-tap/getting-started/spring-apps/spring-native-images.hbs.md

 ## <a id="how-to"></a> Run your Spring Boot workload as a native image

-This section explains how to configure Tanzu Application Platform to compile your Spring Boot application into a native executable and how to run that native executable on the platform.
+This section explains how to configure Tanzu Application Platform to compile your Spring Boot application into a native executable file and how to run that native executable file on the platform.

 ### <a id="config-appside"></a> Configure the application side